PhalconEye/documentation/en/index.rst

 Welcome to PhalconEye's documentation!
 ======================================

-PhalconEye is CMS based on Phalcon PHP Framework.
-It contains basics for faster website development: modules, plugins, themes, etc.
+PhalconEye CMS is based on Phalcon PHP Framework.
+It contains basic building blocks for rapid development: modules, widgets, plugins and themes.

-PhalconEye is more platform then CMS.
-It was created to help developer with website construction.
-So it is more developer oriented than enduser (like Joomla, Wordpress, etc).
+Originally, it has been designed to help web developers kickstart their projects, and therefore it is more a development platform then general purpose Content Management Systems unlike others you might already be familiar with such as Joomla or Wordpress.

 What is Phalcon?
 ----------------